Environmental Policy and Management System

 Sustainable Environmental Management Approach

-GGC has established a Quality, Health, Safety, Environment and Business Continuity (QHSEB) policy, which is a systematic environmental management policy that complies with the law national and international regulations and standards.
-It covers factors in the integrated environmental dimensions: energy, air, water and waste management, as well as efficient and sustainable use of resources in line with the circular economy, and preserving biodiversity and ecosystem integrity to reduce impacts on the environment, society and the value chain.
-In addition, GGC also disseminates knowledge, understanding and encourages employees and all stakeholders to realize and participate in sustainable environmental management.
+GGC has established a Quality, Security, Safety, Occupational Health, Environment and Business Continuity (QSHEB) Policy, which is a systematic environmental management framework aligned with national and international laws, regulations and standards.
+It addresses integrated environmental dimensions, including energy, air quality, water resources and waste management, as well as the efficient and sustainable use of resources in line with the Circular Economy, and maintaining biodiversity and ecosystem integrity to minimize impacts on the environment, society and the value chain.
+In addition, GGC disseminates knowledge and raises awareness among Employees and Stakeholders to encourage participation in sustainable environmental management.

 Biodiversity Management